This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

-Propagating most succulents is easy but Sedum spectabile, also known as Hylotelephium spectabile, is probably the easiest of all.
-If you’re not familiar with it, you might know it by its common name of Ice Plant.
+Propagating most succulents is easy but Sedum spectabile, also known by its new name Hylotelephium spectabile, is probably the easiest of all.
+If you’re not familiar with it, you might know it by its common name of ice plant.
 This stunning and low-maintenance perennial grows into clumps that reach about a foot and a half tall and three feet.
 They grow in all types of soil, providing that it’s well-drained, and reliably grow back year after year.
 They’re a hardy ornamental that wows with its foliage in the summer and its blooms in autumn.

 Some of the first I ever propagated from cuttings filled a long bed that bordered a friend’s driveway.
 Even though they filled the entire area, she barely even knew they were there except for when they exploded into magenta flowers in September.
 Nectar-rich, Sedum spectabile flowers are a welcome food source for pollinators well into autumn and range in color from pinks, magentas, reds, and white.

 Propagate Sedum spectabile from cuttings